Diffusion differentiable resampling: Additional related work

 \section{Additional related work}

 In addition to the discussion in Section \ref{sec:related-work}, there are also connections to other, less central, lines of work.
 For instance, the ensemble score estimator is related to the kernel projection used in Stein variational gradient flow \citep{Liu2017stein}.
 The controlled gain term in \citet{Yang2013} also plays a role analogous to resampling in a continuous-time limit, but involves a computationally demanding PDE-solving step.
-While there are interesting connections to our work, the approach focuses on continuous-time flow filtering~\citep[cf.][]{Kang2025} and leads to algorithms that are no longer standard SMC.
+While there are interesting connections to our work, the approach focuses on continuous-time flow filtering~\citep[cf.][]{Kang2025} and leads to algorithms that are no longer standard SMC. \citet{BaoEnsScore2024} propose an ensemble filter where the update step was replaced by a conditional version of the diffusion in Equation~\eqref{equ:diffres-rev}.
+This too targets at Equation~\eqref{equ:resampling-dist} but additionally contains errors from likelihood score approximation.